gramineproject/graphene/Examples/README.md

 This folder contains application integration examples.

-For instructions how to build and run each application under Graphene, please see the README or README.md in each subdirectory.
+For instructions how to build and run each application under Graphene, please see the README.md in each subdirectory.

+We recommend to look at the (extensively commented) Redis example to get an idea how to write the README, Makefile and manifest files.

 ## How to Contribute?